sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentCLI.md

-## Use the janus command-line tool
+## Use the [:januscmd!] command-line tool

-The SARL project provides a command-line tool for launching agents on the Janus runtime environment.
+The SARL project provides a [command-line tool for launching agents](../tools/Janus.md) on the Janus runtime environment.

 ### Download the janus command-line tool